marlietandoc/marlietandoc.github.io/content/authors/admin/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---
-For 6+ years, I have led research on human behavior, cognition, and decision-making.
-I currently work in the Computational Cognitive Neuroscience lab at UPenn where we integrate behavioral studies, neuroimaging, and machine learning to understand how people think and learn.
+For 6+ years, I have led <strong>collaborative research on human behavior, cognition, and decision-making</ strong>.
+I currently work in the Computational Cognitive Neuroscience lab where we integrate behavioral studies, neuroimaging, and machine learning to understand how people think, learn, and remember.

 Learning doesn't always come easy.
 We all have moments where it feels harder to pay attention and make optimal decisions.
-I study a range of factors that impact learning.
+I have researched an assortment of factors that impact learning.
 How does time of day and sleep quality affect learning?
 What about when we are trying to multi-task?
-How about CO2 levels or lemon essential oils?
+How about CO2 levels or your lemon essential oil diffuser?